-This report outlines the current process of collecting COD information and discusses the findings and recommendations identified from three assessments on the issue.
+This report outlines the current process of collecting cause of death information and discusses the findings and recommendations identified from four assessments on the issue.
 Findings from these assessments include the following.

-- Errors often occur in attempting to identify the underlying cause of death. - Some providers do not understand the role of death certificates in public health. - Lack of training is a barrier to quality reporting on death certificates. - Logistical inefficiencies within the death registration process lower data quality. - Some medical certifiers need more resources to support them in their role in the death registration process.
+- Errors often occur in attempting to identify the underlying cause of death. - Errors in reporting pregnancy status for female decedents may contribute to an inflated maternal mortality rate. - Some providers do not understand the role of death certificates in public health. - Lack of training is a barrier to quality reporting on death certificates. - Logistical inefficiencies within the death registration process lower data quality. - Some medical certifiers need more resources to support them in their role in the death registration process.